Faith. Service. Law.

 What Real JAG Corps Reform Should Look Like

-1. Return military justice to its proper purpose.
-Military courts should try military crimes — offenses that bear on good order, discipline, and the readiness of the force.
+Military courts should try military crimes—offenses that bear on good order, discipline, and the readiness of the force.
 Civilian crimes should be tried in civilian courts, with the full constitutional protections our republican system provides.
 The progressive absorption of civilian criminal law into the UCMJ has been a mistake, and it should be unwound.
-If an offense would be handled in the civilian justice system for a civilian, it should be handled there for a servicemember too — with obvious exceptions for crimes committed in theater, where civilian courts may not be available.
+If an offense would be handled in the civilian justice system for a civilian, it should be handled there for a servicemember too—with obvious exceptions for crimes committed in theater, where civilian courts may not be available and where there is good reason to waive normal constitutional safeguards.

-2. Restore the advisory model with genuine independence.
 The statutory non-interference protections in 10 U.S.C. §§ 7037, 8088, and 9037 exist for a reason.
 Military lawyers should give honest advice and then respect the commander’s authority to make the final call.
-What they should not do — what they have too often done — is substitute their own judgment, including their political judgment, for that of the officers they advise.
+What they should not do—what they have too often done—is substitute their own judgment, including their political judgment, for that of the officers they advise.
 The commander in chief is bound by the law.
 He is not bound by the lawyer.

-3. Enforce professional responsibility with actual teeth.
 The professional responsibility framework for military lawyers is inadequate.
 Each service has adapted the ABA Model Rules into service-specific regulations, but military lawyers exercise independent prosecutorial authority without the bar association oversight and ethics enforcement that govern civilian prosecutors.
 That gap must be closed.
-When I wrote in 2017 that a judge advocate who brings a case to an Article 32 hearing — the military’s rough equivalent of a grand jury — that he has determined to lack probable cause “has committed legal malpractice and has violated both Air Force standards and, most likely, his or her state bar rules” — I was citing the Air Force’s own professional conduct standard, AFI 51-110, Standard 3-3.9.
+When I wrote in 2017 that a judge advocate who brings a case to an Article 32 hearing that he has determined to lack probable cause “has committed legal malpractice and has violated both Air Force standards and, most likely, his or her state bar rules”—I was citing the Air Force’s own professional conduct standard, AFI 51-110, Standard 3-3.9.
 The problem was not the absence of rules.
 The problem was the absence of enforcement.

-4. Bring the system into alignment with its own logic.
-The non-unanimous verdict and the convening authority’s panel-selection power are not, in themselves, indefensible — they are remnants of the original commander-driven system, and they served a coherent purpose when military justice was what it was designed to be: a tool for maintaining discipline and readiness.
+The non-unanimous verdict and the convening authority’s panel-selection power are not, in themselves, indefensible—they are remnants of the original commander-driven system, and they served a coherent purpose when military justice was what it was designed to be: a tool for maintaining discipline and readiness.
 But the system can no longer claim that justification with a straight face.
-If the military justice system is going to function as a parallel civilian criminal court — trying rape, murder, and child exploitation under rules that increasingly mimic civilian procedure — then it must provide parallel constitutional protections.
+If the military justice system is going to function as a parallel civilian criminal court—trying rape, murder, and child exploitation under rules that increasingly mimic civilian procedure—then it must provide parallel constitutional protections.
 And if it cannot provide those protections, then those cases should be returned to the system that can.

-5. Reform the accession model.
-The Funded Legal Education Program model — producing lawyers who understand the warrior culture from the inside — should be expanded.
+The Funded Legal Education Program model—producing lawyers who understand the warrior culture from the inside—should be expanded.
 The Marine Corps model, which requires every judge advocate to complete the same officer training as every other Marine, deserves serious study and emulation across the other services.
-The legal advisor who has never been advised — who has never felt the weight of command — is missing something no law school can teach.
+The legal advisor who has never been advised—who has never felt the weight of command—is missing something no law school can teach.

 The Honest Assessment